An Explanation of the Professional and Amateur Sports Protection Act (Paspa)

 With PASPA's repeal, every state now has the power to allow or prohibit sports gambling within their borders and allow it through land-based, online and mobile options.
 New legislation that legalizes state regulated sportsbooks is sweeping through the country.
 25+ states have already legalized sports betting, with most others in the process of doing so.
 The economic benefits are something most states are interested in accessing at this time.

 Where Can I Find Legal Online Sports Betting Sites?

-Our legal online sports betting guide provides a refined listing of those offshore online sportsbooks that are legally licensed to provide their betting services to players around the world, including those in the US.
-These sites are regulated by a governing jurisdiction and have all been vetted by our team of professional industry analysts to ensure they are legitimately operating within the industry, that they employ a sophisticated security profile, and that their overall performance and quality meet our stringing requirements for inclusion in this guide.
+Our legal online sports betting guide provides a refined listing of those offshore online sportsbooks that are legally authorized to provide their betting services to players around the world, including those in the US.
+These sites are regulated by legitimate industry oversight authorities and have all been vetted by our team of professional analysts to ensure they are legally operating within the industry, that they employ a sophisticated security profile, and that their overall performance and quality meet our stringing requirements for inclusion in this guide.